 If you are upgrading from a Key/101 product release prior to 7.1, it is imperative that you read the section on the 7.1 release above before continuing.

-- All service as documented on the Phoenix Software FTP site through release 7.1 has been incorporated into release 7.2 of the Key/101 product.
+- All service as documented on the Phoenix Software FTP server through release 7.1 has been incorporated into release 7.2 of the Key/101 product.

 - All versions of the Key/101 product except SAO have been upgraded to support RMODE ANY execution.
 All non-batch components of the Key/101 product have been converted to 31-bit applications.
 The use of 24-bit storage has been reduced to approximately 10K for each concurrently signed-on Key/101 user.